software-mansion/protostar/website/docs/tutorials/02-installation.md

 curl -L https://raw.githubusercontent.com/software-mansion/protostar/master/install.sh | bash
 ```
 2. Close and reopen the terminal.
-3. To check the version of Protostar and Cairo that you have installed, run `protostar -v`.
+3. To check if the Protostar is installed correctly, run `protostar -v`.

 ### Specifying version